CrossR/vim-code-notes/README.md

 " Defaults to ".md"
 let g:code_notes#note_ext = ".md"

+" List of folders to look for in the root of a project.
+" Will be looked for in turn.
+"
+" Defaults to [".git"]
+let g:code_notes#root_dirs = [".git"]

 " Function to be called that will transform a file path " into a path to be used for the note.
 "